MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-forms.md

 When the form is hosted inside the Service Manager forms host, the last\-used size and location is preserved for subsequent display of that form by the same user within the same run session.

 #### Refresh
  The target instance of a form can change as a result of executing a **Refresh** command on the form.
 The handler for this command fetches new data from the database.
-When the data arrives, the form's **DataContext** property value is set to the new target instance and the **DataContextChanged** event is raised.
+When the data arrives, the form's **DataContext** property value is set to the new target instance, and the **DataContextChanged** event is raised.

  To differentiate between the **DataContextChanged** event that was raised when the form was first loaded and the event that was raised to handle a **Refresh** command, check the **OldValue** property of the event arguments that are passed in with the event.
 This property is null if the form has just been initialized.